 The AHC works with the MBA to help make a positive political environment for the homebuilding industry.

-The Developer Builder Issues Committee, also known as Snohomish County Builders Council, is the strategic lobbying arm for regulatory issues in Snohomish County and its local municipalities.
+The Developer Builder Issues Council, also known as Snohomish County Builders Council, is the strategic lobbying arm for regulatory issues in Snohomish County and its local municipalities.

 This committee reviews the budget and expenditures of the Association.

 Representatives from each council sit on the HPC to set policy, instill legislative and regulatory goals, and coordinate the legislative agenda.